prasannavl/prasannavl.com/content/published/2016/11/india-surviving-the-currency-demonetization.md

 **I strongly believe so**.
 The country is just its people.
 Making a difference involves people making an effort. **This move certainly is not a single silver bullet, nor is it shot in sky.
 Its a well targeted, ONE-step forward.** The whole plan relied on its secrecy.
 Was there a debate, this would just sat down in the parliament for years with no action, while everyone had ample opportunities to *invest* their black money on beautiful islands in the west.
 Let's not forget, the sole reason we have to go through this, is because of the accumulated non-action in the past.

-## What's with all the scam-talk?

-Well, let's see.

-On one hand, **you have upper middle, or upper class politicians who can afford to take a lot of media time, sitting in front of fancy cameras, or creating nation-wide panic that it's a scam from their nice, well-maintained offices and media rooms**.
-They could have chosen to spend their time actually helping in more ways than I had expressed above, given all their resources.
-But what I am saying, that could actually ease the transition.
-How could we?
-Besides, we don't want to make the media poorer by a puny millions doing so, do we?

-On the other hand, **you have people like Narendra Modi, who's constantly on the move - visiting other countries lobbying investors to bring big money, and hence jobs to Indian economy**.
-(If you've traveled constantly, you'll know it's not as exotic as it sounds, regardless of the luxuries).
-Well, he was just in Japan trying to get them to bring us great transport (**Great transport = better infrastructure = more industries = more jobs = more money, to the poor or rich alike, since it's apparently too hard for certain great politicians and media to comprehend**).
-While at the same putting a plan in motion here, to ensure all that money that's entering into the country doesn't go to the wrong people.

-I'll leave it upto you to decide which is the scam.

 ## So, how do we beat the crisis?

 > **By being a proud and responsible Indian.**